wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/1-introduction.md

 When integrated together, EOP and Microsoft Defender for Office 365 provide the most efficient level of protection against commodity and advanced targeted threats.

 This module examines how Microsoft Defender for Office 365 protects users from advanced threats through features such as safe attachments and safe links.
 You'll also learn about Configuration Analyzer, which reviews an organization's threat protection policies and provides suggestions for improvement.
 The module then explores how to manage spoof intelligence features and anti-phishing policies.
+Lastly, we'll explore how the tenant allow/block list can help you manage manual overrides to further fine-tune your secure messaging environment and take a glimpse into advanced threat queries using advanced hunting in Microsoft Defender for Office 365.

 ### Prerequisites

 This module is designed for persons who are aspiring to the Microsoft 365 Messaging Administrator role.
 The prerequisites for this module include:

- -  Ability to navigate the Microsoft 365 admin center, the Exchange admin center, and the Microsoft 365 Defender portal
+ -  Ability to navigate the Microsoft 365 admin center, the Exchange admin center, and the Microsoft 365 Defender portal.
- -  Ability to create Domain Name System (DNS) records at an intermediate level
+ -  Ability to create Domain Name System (DNS) records at an intermediate level.
- -  Familiarity with Active Directory concepts such as centralized domain management, sites, and directory-based identity-related services
+ -  Familiarity with Active Directory concepts such as centralized domain management, sites, and directory-based identity-related services.
- -  Ability to write PowerShell commands at an intermediate level
+ -  Ability to write PowerShell commands at an intermediate level.

 ### Learning objectives